There’s a pressing need to transform existing food systems to address economic, social, environmental and health-related issues.

 FARCHAIN is one of the three project selected within the RUR-06-2020 call (“Innovative agri-food value chains: boosting sustainability-oriented competitiveness” topic, “Empowerment of rural areas, support to policies and rural innovation” part of the work programme).

-The total budget is 8.036M EUR, with the European Union contributing 6.996M EUR.
+The total budget for the project is 8.036M EUR, with the European Union contributing 6.996M EUR.

 Challenge & objectives